DeadHead515/Towers-of-Hanoi/README.md

 Towers of Hanoi, is a game built utilizing linear data structures.

-foundation = node
+foundation = node,
-data structure = stacks
+data structure = stacks,
 game = towers of Hanoi